alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 You likely use this pattern already.
 If you use LINQ, you know this flow: `Map` is just `Select`, and `Bind` is just `SelectMany`.
 We are simply applying that same chainable logic to single outcomes instead of lists.

-Terminology note: I’ll call it `Result<T, E>` in this post.
+Terminology note: I’ll call it `Result<TSuccess, TError>` in this post.
 In other languages/libraries you’ll often see `Either<L, R>` (Left/Right).
 By convention, Right is success and Left is the error.

 In FP terms, that’s a two-case “sum type” (a discriminated union).
 C# doesn’t have that shape built-in, so we either implement it ourselves or lean on a library.